notatestuser/en-masse/README.md

 *For ease of understanding, this diagram depicts two sidecar clients on the network.
 It can support more.*

-### But what if I don't want to use Redis or TCP?

-Okay, the diagram can be a little deceiving, but you can really use anything you'd like.
-This thing has been designed so that those interfaces are merely *defaults*; supplying your own implementation is as easy as sending in another registry, interface or wrapper chain.

-Let's see how easy it is to get RPC with a peer identity registry in about 5 seconds using a Redis server running on the local machine:
+Let's see how easy might be to get RPC with peer name matching using a Redis instance on the local machine:

 ```js
 var sidecar = require('sidecar'),